gilch/drython/README.md

 to understand, but if it makes the program a tenth as long as it would have been without it, (not unusual), then it's worth it.

+Python already includes some metaprogramming facilities.
+Using decorators to modify functions is a limited example.
+Using metaclasses to rewrite class declarations is a more powerful example.

+But Python has more general metaprogramming capabilities.
 The secret to metaprogramming is treating code as just another kind of data.

-Python already includes some metaprogramming facilities.
 For example, Python can write text files, including .py files, which it can then import as modules.
 Python can also create strings, including strings containing Python code, which it can execute with the `exec()` function.